ledm/GreenSeas-ExcelToNetcdf/README.md

 * GreenSeasXLtoNC is the early draft stage, so please email me (ledm@pml.ac.uk) if you see a bug, or if you need some help running it, or want to request features.

+* Some python packages are OS-dependent, and I've only tested this in Linux.